-Taking still images from videos can be useful for so many purposes: cover images, reaction memes, film analysis, snapshots for social media… But screenshots can reduce the original image quality, and it can be difficult to remove visual obstacles from a video screenshot.
-The best way to take a still image from a video is simply to save a frame from the video as a separate image file.
+Still images from videos can be repurposed to create captivating cover images, funny memes, and engaging posts for social media.
+Screenshots, however, can reduce the original image quality, and it can be difficult to remove visual obstacles from a video screenshot.
+The best way to take a still image from a video is to save the frame as a separate image file.

-In this article, I’m going to walk you through the steps you need to take in order to extract a frame from a video and save it as a JPEG image.
+In this article, I'll show you how to take a picture from a video and save it as a JPEG image to your device.

-I’m going to be using a free online editing tool called Kapwing to capture my stills.
+I’m going to be using a free online video editor called Kapwing to capture my screenshot.
 Kapwing is compatible with mobile devices, tablets, and computers, and gives you the editing functionality of a high-powered software.

 To capture a photo from a video, follow these four steps:

-Once you’ve chosen the perfect freeze-frame from your video, you’re ready to process your JPEG file.
-Click “Create” from the bottom left-hand corner of the window.
+Once you’ve chosen the perfect image frame from your video, you’re ready to process your JPEG file.
+Click the “Export Project” button in the top right-hand corner of your editor.
 Kapwing will automatically work its magic and your snapshot will be ready to download after a few seconds.

 For an extra like and follow, remember to tag us @KapwingApp whenever you share your content on social media.
 We love to see what our creators are passionate about and will give you another like and follow!
 If you like this article, subscribe to the Kapwing Resources library – we’re constantly writing new tutorial and features to help you make the most out of Kapwing.